top of page

 Gold

-pandemic, it swung wildly between 1,400 and 2,100 so depending on your timing, you could have made (or lost) up to 50%.
+pandemic gold swung wildly between 1,400 and 2,100 so depending on your timing, you could have made (or lost) up to 50%.
 In 2011 gold had a huge runup like it’s having today, and suddenly cratered for no apparent reason.
 It didn’t move much from that low point for the better part of a decade.
 Even with the most recent runup in gold prices, it has only returned about 3% annually since 2011 (excluding fees), vs. over 10% for stocks.

 Let’s consider a hypothetical scenario.
 You want to buy a one-ounce American Eagle, the best-known U.S. gold coin.
 If you buy from a reputable dealer or online, you’ll pay a fee of roughly $150 (5.6%) for a coin worth $2,500.
 Then when it comes time to sell it, it’s a physical asset so you’ll have to go through a pawnshop, or a gold dealer and they’ll take an additional $50 to $100 (2% to 4%) fee for each ounce you sell.
 In addition to the large spreads, you’ll need to pay for either insurance or storage (or risk storing it in a home safe).
 It’s not nearly as liquid or convenient as selling stocks or ETFs on an open exchange.
-To break even from your purchase price, you would have to see a price increase of roughly 10% - not including potential annual fees.
+To break even you would have to see a price increase of roughly 10% - not including potential annual fees.

 While gold ETFs offer a more convenient alternative to physical gold, it's important to note that they still come with annual fees ranging from 0.25% to 0.5%.
 Given the various costs associated with gold and gold ETFs, we don't consider them a reliable hedge against inflation.